oscardoudou/yelp-camp/readme.md

 * style the new campground form(form-control, form-group, btn-block)

 # mongo intro
-* make sure run ./mongo in ~(where data folder resides) to let mongo deamon running
+* make sure run ./mongo in ~(where data folder resides) to let mongo daemon running
 * mongo shell is better for debug and practice
 * help
 * showdbs use